Joshuahelmle/GameOfLifeScala/README.md

 # GameOfLifeScala

-A simple implementation of Johnways Game of Life in Scala3 with a TUI.
+A simple implementation of John Conways Game of Life in Scala3 with a TUI.